Eminence Gris

 He was so naive — or perhaps just too principled — that he made some big political mistakes during his tenure.
 He plainly did not understand why some people went to illegal lengths to make big profits.
 Because he stood in the way of the accustomed profits of powerful political lords, ways were found to be rid of him effectively.

-Years later, it is especially gratifying — very gratifying indeed — to witness firsthand the vicissitudes of those politicians’ lives: the disintegration of their families, the diminution of their influence, the dissipation of their power, and the dissolution of their empires, wrought by Fate.
+Years later, it is especially gratifying — very gratifying indeed — to witness firsthand the vicissitudes of those politicians’ lives: the disintegration of their families, the diminution of their influence, the dissipation of their power, and the dissolution of their empires, wrought by fate.
 It is true that there is justice in this world — not the defective ones of legal systems — but the more exacting, more precise, and consequently far more painful exchanges demanded by forces beyond human control.

-The Thing was, Brother Andrew really did not concern himself with the differences between luxury vehicles and mass vehicles.
-As a visionary executive, He characteristically had far more important things in his mind.
-What mattered was that He would arrive at his destination… whole.
+The thing was, Brother Andrew really did not concern himself with the differences between luxury vehicles and mass vehicles.
+As a visionary executive, he characteristically had far more important things in his mind.
+What mattered was that he would arrive at his destination… whole.
 What also mattered was that the vehicle could support his weight [ some 300 lbs. at his heaviest ].
 But that was it as far as vehicles were concerned.

 People just assumed that he had ridden in Jaguars, Mercedes Benzes, Cadillacs, and BMWs all his life.
 That wasn’t true.
 I used to bring him back to the De La Salle University on Sunday nights after our family dinner in an Isuzu Fuego pick-up truck.
-It was the same pick-up truck that I used to go weekly to Nueva Ecija to conclude the mess that Marcos’ Agrarian Reform made out of our tenants’ lives…
+It was the same pick-up truck that I used to go weekly to Nueva Ecija to conclude the mess that Marcos’ agrarian reform made out of our tenants’ lives…

-But All That is “Water under the Bridge” so to speak.
+But all that is “water under the bridge” so to speak.

-One quiet Sunday dinner after the End of the Estrada Administration, I asked him: “Brother, when did you sense that the Administration was falling apart?”
+One quiet Sunday dinner after the end of the Estrada administration, I asked him: “Brother, when did you sense that the administration was falling apart?”

-I thought that he would go on a belabored thesis about the faults of the President, of his family, of his associates.
-I presumed that he would embark on an encompassing dissertation about the Cabinet, about the Congress, about the Senate.
-I expected that he would launch an extended digression on the political ills of Manila, the Philippines, ASEAN, The World.
+I thought that he would go on a belabored thesis about the faults of the president, of his family, of his associates.
+I presumed that he would embark on an encompassing dissertation about the cabinet, about the congress, about the senate.
+I expected that he would launch an extended digression on the political ills of Manila, the Philippines, ASEAN, the world.
 But he didn’t…

-Pausing over the steak, he looked up and thought briefly, then replied with that innocent look on his face: “You know, I started to think that things were going downhill when, at Malacanang, Lobsters were no longer served!!!”
+Pausing over the steak, he looked up and thought briefly, then replied with that innocent look on his face: “You know, I started to think that things were going downhill when, at Malacanang, lobsters were no longer served!!!”

 That was certainly an appropriate answer, considering the ignominy of it all.

-Sor Esperanza Cu-Unjieng
+Mother Esperanza Cu-Unjieng

 All my lady friends who graduated from the chichi Assumption Convent concur that Mother Esperanza Cu-Unjieng was an unforgettable character.